dragonfly-d/VK/README.md

 access to VK API

-NOTE: you have to get your own token at https://vk.com/pages?oid=-17680044&p=VK_API_Documentation
+NOTE: for working with vk api you have to get your own vk token at https://vk.com/pages?oid=-17680044&p=VK_API_Documentation